noaisrb/cybersecurity-portfolio/PROJECTS/network-scanning/report.md

 sudo nmap -sV -O 192.168.1.1
 ```

+Results:
-The router has three open ports: SSH, HTTP, and HTTPS.
+- The router has three open ports: SSH, HTTP, and HTTPS.

-It runs Dropbear SSH server and a lightweight HTTP server (mini_httpd).
+- It runs Dropbear SSH server and a lightweight HTTP server (mini_httpd).

-The operating system is detected as embedded Linux (Linux 3.2 - 4.14).
+- The operating system is detected as embedded Linux (Linux 3.2 - 4.14).

 ![Nmap Scan](screenshot_nmap.png)